Jeep Wrangler: Electric Wrangler

 In September 2008, Chrysler vice-chair Tom LaSorda unveiled a range-extended electric 4-door Wrangler along with a similarly engineered Town and Country minivan and a purely electric sports car.
 The Wrangler would have a 40 mi range before a gas engine starts and begins supplying additional electricity.
-The 4xe has a 17kWh battery with a usable capacity of 15kWh and has an all-electric range of 21 miles (34 kilometers) per charge.
+The 4xe has a 17 kWh battery with a usable capacity of 15 kWh and has an all-electric range of 21 mi per charge.
 The 4xe is a plug-in Hybrid that takes advantage of Jeep's new 2.0-liter turbocharged 4-cylinder engine.

-In early 2021 Jeep created the Magneto concept using a battery electric powertrain on a slightly modified Jeep JL two-door frame and body.
-The Magneto sports a JPP 2-inch (50mm) lift kit, 17-inch Lights Out black metallic wheels with 35-inch (958mm) mud-terrain tires, custom roll cage, Mopar Rock Rails, steel bumpers with a Warn winch, and a steel belly pan.
+In early 2021, Jeep created the Magneto concept using a battery electric powertrain on a slightly modified Jeep JL two-door frame and body.
+The Magneto sports a JPP 2 in lift kit, 17-inch Lights Out black metallic wheels with 35 in mud-terrain tires, custom roll cage, Mopar Rock Rails, steel bumpers with a Warn winch, and a steel belly pan.

 In April 2022, Jeep unveiled a new concept: the Wrangler Magneto 2.0.
-It includes a new electric powertrain calibration, which Jeep refers to as “electronic nitrous oxide” to maintain peak power for as long as 10 seconds.
-Rated at 625 horsepower and up to 850-footpounds (1152 joules) of torque, the Magneto 2.0 is capable of 0-60 mph (0–100 km/h) in 2 seconds.
+It includes a new electric powertrain calibration, which Jeep refers to as "electronic nitrous oxide" to maintain peak power for as long as 10 seconds.
+Rated at 625 horsepower and up to 850 lbft of torque, the Magneto 2.0 is capable of 0–60 mph in 2 seconds.